 So who are they?
 The Millennial worker is said to be anyone born between the early 1980s and the early 2000s, with exact years differing between researchers.
 Gen Y-ers Snapchat in their sleep and are as concerned with posting to Instagram as they are with work-life balance.
 Also known as “Gen Y.” This group calls the Baby Boomers “Mom and Dad.”
 Characteristics of Millennials in the workplace include self confidence, digital savvy, the need for affirmation and the enjoyment of immediate gratification.
 Before you write them off as needy or entitled, it’s important to understand that these workers are also highly motivated for success and extremely ambitious.

 Many organizations express frustration with Gen Y’s in the workplace, because they “constantly” need validation and immediate gratification.
-This can provide a roadblock for companies trying to learn how to motivate and incent Millennials in the workplace.
+This can provide a roadblock for companies trying to learn how to motivate Millennials at work.
 In fact, they might be overlooking the positive attributes of a group that is actually (relatively) easy to motivate.